hunterxcobby/100-days-of-code/log.md

 **3. Additional Improvements:**

-- Explored ways to enhance the phonebook interface, such as adjusting text size and formatting.
+- learned ways to enhance the phonebook interface, such as adjusting text size and formatting.
 - Addressed issues with the loading animation and clarified the separation of messages.

 **Next Steps:**